 The majority of your magnesium is in your skeleton, muscles, and cells.
 Only about 1% of your magnesium is actually in your blood.

-One effective way to learn about your mineral ratios (as well as how fast your body is burning through magnesium) is through Hair Tissue Mineral Analysis (HTMA) with an experienced analysts.
-Minerals work in partnership with one another, simply supplementing with one will effect the other.
+One effective way to learn about your mineral ratios (as well as how fast your body is burning through magnesium) is through Hair Tissue Mineral Analysis (HTMA) with experienced analyst.
+Minerals work in partnership with one another, simply supplementing one will affect the other.

 For example Magnesium works in conjunction with Calcium.
 Calcium will not be properly absorbed or metabolized without magnesium; it will be dangerously deposited in your soft tissues (like hardening your arteries) rather than put to use where it should be (your bones).